Dendi Lab Software Solutions

 Embracing the Cloud-based LIS is the Next Big Move for Clinical Labs

 The US healthcare landscape is experiencing a seismic shift towards digital health with clinical laboratories standing at the forefront of the transformation.
 The question is no longer if labs should prioritize updating their IT infrastructure, but rather, which solutions are best-suited for the future of healthcare, and which labs will succeed in implementing them first.
+But are there actually significant differences between cloud-based LIS and traditional on-premise systems?
+We’ll take a look at the history of traditional lab systems, the development of cloud-based LIS and a comparison of the two.

 How Healthcare Fell Behind the Cloud Curve